altaywtf/next-for-now/docs/6_server_configuration.md

 #Server Configuration
-This document contains detailed information about the server configuration of Next For Now.

-We are planning to use LEMP (Linux - nginx - MySQL - Python) stack on Next For Now.
+We are using LEMP (Linux - nginx - MySQL - Python) stack on Next For Now.

 ---